akimwong/akimwong/articles/summaries/jobs/Readme.md

 3. Choose wise representations: For example, don’t use a discrete set of random colors to represent a continuous quantitative value like percentage score on an exam.
 Choose visual representations that are easy for the viewer to interpret.  </br>
 4. Don’t lie about the data: If I need to convince you on this one, it’s probably best that you stay away from data science in general.  </br>

+If you do choose to learn this skill, there is a long path ahead.
+But in return, the rewards you will reap in the pursuit of data science excellence will also be immense.

+### 2. Not being afraid to go back to the data

+- No matter what you’re doing — building a model, designing a visualization, or setting up a database — the quality of your data matters.
+- This seems like a simple enough statement, especially when you consider the name “data science.”
+But it’s a surprisingly easy fact to overlook when you’re in the thralls of an involved, important project which has been in the works for many months (or even years).
+It’s hard to acknowledge that you have to start over.
+Simply doing so is a skill in itself — an underrated and valuable one.
+- The solution is not always in “improving the model,” whatever that means.
+Sometimes, no amount of fancy Python modules or incoherent statistical maneuvering will get you the result you need, and you will need to accept that perhaps your data is insufficient or inaccurate.
+- No one likes hacky solutions.
+Go back and fix the data when necessary.

+### 3. Unorthodox Forms of Data
+There are plenty of data formats which far fewer people know how to work with — if you make one of them your specialty, you could become a hot commodity on the job market.
+Here is a (very incomplete) list of examples:
+- Text Data:
+- Image Data:
+- Geo-spatial data:

+Most everything in the world can be viewed as data, and thus embodies a potential avenue for the field of data science to explore.
+It’s therefore unfortunate that we often neglect potentially exciting areas of study in favor of the comfort provided by rows and columns of numbers.  </br>

+It’s a simple case of supply and demand.
+Not enough people know how to deal with the immense supply of unorthodox data — become one of them, and you’ll be in high demand.